TimothyClaeys/pycose/docs/pycose/keys/ec2.rst

 Overview
 --------

-COSE EC2 keys can be used for signing and verifying :class:`cose.messages.sign1message.Sign1Message` and :class:`cose.messages.signmessage.SignMessage` COSE messages, and also for key agreement in :class:`~cose.messages.recipient.KeyAgreementWithKeyWrap` and :class:`~cose.messages.recipient.DirectKeyAgreement` COSE recipient structures.
+COSE EC2 keys can be used for signing and verifying :class:`pycose.messages.sign1message.Sign1Message` and :class:`pycose.messages.signmessage.SignMessage` COSE messages, and also for key agreement in :class:`~pycose.messages.recipient.KeyAgreementWithKeyWrap` and :class:`~pycose.messages.recipient.DirectKeyAgreement` COSE recipient structures.

-COSE EC2 keys can be created using the :class:`~cose.keys.ec2.EC2Key` class or from a standard Python dictionary.
+COSE EC2 keys can be created using the :class:`~pycose.keys.ec2.EC2Key` class or from a standard Python dictionary.
 The following two examples shows how to create COSE EC2 keys using both methods.
 The keys are serialized and subsequently deserialized.